EricEdwardBryant/easydb/README.md

 devtools::install_github('ericedwardbryant/easydb')
 ```

-To build a database from a directory of plain text tables, all you need to do
+To build a database, all you need to do is create an easydb configuration file.
-is add an easydb configuration file to this directory.
-This file is written in
-[YAML](http://www.yaml.org/spec/1.2/spec.html), so if you've written any
+This file is written in [YAML](http://www.yaml.org/spec/1.2/spec.html) (if you've written any
 [Rmarkdown](http://rmarkdown.rstudio.com) documents then you know how to write
-a little YAML.
+a little YAML).
 Below is an example configuration file.

+**easydb.yaml:**

 ```yaml
 ## Scripts and paths should be written relative to this config file